On the Terminal Location Uncertainty in Elliptical Footprints: Application in Air-to-Ground Links

 \subsection{Related Work}

 Typically, terrestrial users are randomly dispersed within the coverage area of a wireless network.
 Therefore, determining a terminal position randomly placed in a specific 2D area and evaluating associated metrics, such as the distance from a particular point, is critical for wireless system performance.
 This problem is a research subject of stochastic geometry, as discussed in \cite{B:Chiu} and \cite{J:Hmamouche}.
 In this context, Mathai's book lists some interesting geometrical probability problems when considering ordinary topologies \cite{B:Mathai}.
 Some novel distance distributions associated with rhombuses and hexagons were deduced in \cite{B:Zhuang}.
-Besides, one can find several works regarding the typical circular disk shape in the communications field.
-For example, Gupta \textit{et al.} in \cite{J:Gupta}, analyzed a cascaded free-space optical (FSO)-VLC system where the end-to-end users were uniformly distributed in the indoor VLC cells.
-In addition, in\cite{J:Vaiopoulos3}, the authors assessed a UAV‐based broadcast scenario assuming random terrestrial terminal locations, whereas in \cite{J:Christopoulou}, an underwater downlink setup was considered where a Tx at a fixed place above the sea surface communicates with a receiver (Rx), randomly placed below sea level.